kimchitsigai/Articles-and-Tutorials/sogo_install.md

 1. Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
 2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

-#### Security Hardening

-Any server accessible from the public Internet should be security hardened, and a groupware server is no exception:

-* Change your SSH port from the default Port 22 to a random port **below 1024**, as described in **Step Five** of [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04);

-* Configure a [firewall](https://www.digitalocean.com/community/articles/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server) and make sure to open your **custom SSH port** and **TCP Ports 25 &amp; 465**;
- * The default firewall configuration tool for Ubuntu is `ufw`.
-To open the necessary ports, simply execute:

-    		sudo ufw allow [custom SSH port below 1024]/tcp sudo ufw allow
-			sudo ufw enable
-			sudo ufw status verbose

-* Either [disable password logins](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps) or deploy [Fail2ban](https://www.digitalocean.com/community/articles/how-to-protect-ssh-with-fail2ban-on-ubuntu-12-04) &amp; [DenyHosts](https://www.digitalocean.com/community/articles/how-to-install-denyhosts-on-ubuntu-12-04).

 #### Hostname & FQDN

 Set your server's hostname and Fully Qualified Domain Name by implementing the steps in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md).